With a reception range of 80 miles, the popular CM-4228HD has a reputation for being one of the strongest receivers you’ll find.

-The product’s been on the market for many years, and has retained its popularity among cord cutters for its durability, high gain, and (for many customers at least) good reception of high VHF frequencies.
+Despite being on the market for many years, it has retained its popularity among cord cutters for its durability and high gain.

-It sports a lightweight, aluminium design that’s easy to set up, and is recommended for fringe reception areas with line-of-sight obstacles such as trees and hills.
+It sports a lightweight, aluminium design that’s makes it easy to set up in different places around the home, and is purpose-built to serve areas of fringe reception with line-of-sight obstacles such as trees and hills.

-The CM-4228HD is a bowtie antenna, which typically offers outstanding reception of UHF frequencies.
-This antenna features eight bays and offers a stated gain of 5-12 dB, the highest for this antenna type by Channel Master.
+The CM-4228HD has a bowtie design, which typically offers good reception of UHF frequencies.
+This 8-bay antenna offers a gain of 12 dB, the highest for this antenna type by Channel Master.

-As a multidirectional antenna, it can theoretically receive signals from broadcast towers that are up to 180 degrees apart.
+As a multidirectional antenna, it can theoretically receive signals from broadcast towers within an arc of 180 degrees in relation to your location.
 I say “theoretically,” since your reception characteristics may vary due to local conditions.

-If for any reason you can’t pick up multiple towers at less than 180 degrees apart, or want to receive from stations in a 360 degree radius, you may consider purchasing an additional CM-4228HD to stack them.
+If for any reason you can’t pick up multiple towers at less than 180 degrees apart, or want to receive stations farther apart, you might consider getting an additional CM-4228HD and combining them.

-When combining UHF antennas on the same mast, don’t forget to leave 2-4 feet of separation between them, and use a signal combiner like the Channel Plus 2532 Two-Way Splitter Combiner on the coaxials of both antennas.
+When combining UHF antennas on the same mast, don’t forget to leave 2-4 feet of separation between them.
+You could use a signal combiner like the Channel Plus 2532 Two-Way Splitter Combiner on the coaxials of both antennas.

-As is typical of long-range, directional antennas, the CM-4228HD isn’t amplified, so you may consider purchasing a preamplifier separately if you’re not setting it up on the roof, or if your coaxial cable is longer than 50 feet.
-I recommend the Channel Master CM-7777 Titan 2 preamplifier for the job.
+As is typical of long-range, multidirectional antennas, the CM-4228HD isn’t amplified, so you may consider getting a preamplifier separately if you’re not setting it up on the roof, or if your coaxial is longer than 50 feet.

 Frequency and Channel Types